 What makes it fun to play?

 A game is based on interesting decisions.
-A heap of trouble has easy to learn rules, but still offers a lot of them:
+A heap of trouble has straightforward rules, but still offers a lot of them:

 - Every item card is also a money card – do you use it to bid or to satisfy a character?